 Choosing a suitable model will be appropriate to your system – both the league it plays in and the type of components it comprises.
 Quadrapire's creator, Eddie Spruit – a practical and grounded chap, came into our facility to present their three main models: The long-standing Q4, the performance-level SVT and the highly appointed X-Reference; all three lined up, ready to impress, with our Clearaudio Concept turntable sitting proud, and soon to be loud, on a top shelf.

-Quadraspire Q4 HiFi Rack
+Quadraspire Q4 EVO Hi-Fi Rack

-Quadraspire SVT Performance HiFi Rack
+Quadraspire SVT Performance Hi-Fi Rack

 First Demo Attempt: Unexpected Setback